Mao Inoue

-Mao Inoue (井上 真央, Inoue Mao; born 9 January 1987) is a Japanese actress known for her roles as Akane Imai in the Kids War series, Tsukushi Makino in the Boys Over Flowers series, and as Sugi Fumi (ja) in the 54th taiga drama, Burning Flower.
+Mao Inoue (井上 真央; born 9 January 1987) is a Japanese actress known for her roles as Akane Imai in the Kids War series, Tsukushi Makino in the Boys Over Flowers series, and as Sugi Fumi (ja) in the 54th taiga drama Burning Flower.
 She has also appeared in several films, including I Give My First Love to You, Rebirth, and The Snow White Murder Case.

 Early life and education

-Inoue was born on 9 January 1987 in Yokohama.
-Her mother encouraged her to participate in acting, art, and music at age 4.
+Inoue was born on 9 January 1987 in Yokohama, Kanagawa Prefecture.
+At the age of four, her mother encouraged her to participate in acting, art, and music.
 Although acting was not her initial priority, she decided to continue upon receiving her first fan letter.

-In 2004, Inoue decided to suspend her acting career to prepare for university entrance exams.
+In 2004, Inoue decided to suspend her acting career to prepare for her university entrance exams.
 At age 18, she enrolled in Meiji University, majoring in theatre and literature, with Chinese as her elective.
 She graduated in March 2009.